By Emma Marshall

-Famous for its Monte Carlo Casino and yachts, this glitzy playground for the rich is a fascinating place and definitely worth visiting (this pocket guidebook covers both Nice and Monaco).
+Famous for its Monte Carlo Casino and yachts, this glitzy playground for the rich is a fascinating place and definitely worth visiting.

 Also highly recommended is Menton, the last large French town before the Italian border and home to an annual lemon festival.
 Served by regular trains, it’s only 35 minutes from Nice.